liske/ifstate/index.md

 # Usage

-Be aware that using the `ifstatecli` command will by default **remove or shutdown any interface** which is not declared in the configuration.
-It ships with a build-in ignore list for some well-known interfaces which should not handled by *IfState*.
+Be aware that using the `ifstatecli` command will by default **shutdown and remove any interfaces** which are not declared in the configuration.
+It ships with a build-in ignore list for some well-known interfaces which should not handled by *IfState* (i.e. `docker0`, `veth`, ...).

 Example configuration: